 Animal Control has established procedures to address barking dog complaints in 3 phases.
-The most efficient way to resolve the complaint is to consistently report the nuisance to Animal Control once every 7-10 days during a 3-4 week period.
-The county takes specific action, if the noise hasn’t subsided after each complaint received.
-The process allows for voluntary compliance by the dog owner while establishing a defensible court case, if needed.
+The most efficient way to resolve the complaint is to consistently report the nuisance to Animal Control once every 7 to 10 days during a 3 to 4 week period.
+The county takes specific action if the noise hasn't subsided after each complaint received.
+The process allows for voluntary compliance by the dog owner while establishing a defensible court case if needed.
 If too much time lapses between complaints, the process must begin anew.

 Carson Animal Care Center